-Sanur is the haunt of Europeans rather than Australians and some linger for several months, escaping the harsh Northern Hemisphere winter.
+Sanur is the haunt of Europeans, some linger for several months, escaping the Northern Hemisphere winter.
 It’s quieter than Kuta, Legian and Seminyak and it’s been a favourite haunt of ours over the last few years.

 Have to add this beauty.
 Jimbaran Bay is a good spot too for a swim, famed for its seafood restaurants on the beach and fresh cooked corn on the cob!

-Ungasan offers stunning clifftop views.
-Travelators transport you to the beaches below.
+These photos are of Ungasan and its stunning clifftop views from Karma Kandara.
+Travelators transport you to the beach and bar below.

 The Balinese are Hindu and their religion is constantly on show.
 Daily offerings outside their homes, workplaces and temples are colourful with lots of flowers and incense.
 The temples below are found at Bedugul and Besakih (mother of all temples).

-There is a myriad of sightseeing to be had in Bali and it’s easy to organise a driver with an air conditioned car for the day.
+A myriad of sightseeing is to be had in Bali and it’s easy to organise a driver for the day.
 Bali is a large island and it can take weeks to see the island properly.
 Once, we spent a month here and still didn’t get to the places I’d ear marked.
-Here’s a few of my favourite snaps.
+Here’s some more of my favourite snaps.

-When you’re ready for a change from Bali, hop a boat to the beautiful Gili Islands.
-Three islands make up the Gilis; Gili Trawangan is the most popular island and known for its party scene, but it’s not all party party – there are some nice parts to it, Gili Meno the quiet island is perfect for a couple’s retreat and Gili Air which is where we stay is a little bit of Trawangan and a little bit of Meno – really really nice.
+We also like the Gili Islands which is a boat trip from Bali.
+Three islands make up the Gilis; Gili Trawangan is the most popular island, Gili Meno the quiet island is perfect for a couple’s retreat and Gili Air which is where we stay.
+It’s a little bit of Trawangan and a little bit of Meno – really really nice.

-Another favourite of mine is the island of Lombok, a short flight from Denpasar.
+Another favourite of mine is the island of Lombok, a short flight or boat ride from Bali.
 It’s a big island, nowhere near as developed as Bali and has great beaches, accommodation and places to see.